andreigue/andreigue.github.io/_posts/2024-11-21-some-thoughts.md

 #### 1

 The term "fully integrated quartz" in watchmaking means all the components (the quartz crystal oscillator, the integrated circuit, the stepping motor, and the display) were miniaturized and engineered to work together in a single wristwatch case.
 Earlier attempts at electronic watches used batteries or some electronic components (like the ones used to "win" the 1968 Geneva competition), but weren't able to integrate all these parts into a practical wristwatch.

-The Seiko Astron was revolutionary because it was the first to successfully combine all these elements into a complete, wearable quartz watch.
-Prior electronic or battery powered watches still relied on mechanical parts for some of their functions, while the Astron represented a completely new way of keeping time using quartz crystal technology.
+The Europeans still relied on mechanical parts for some of their functions, so that's why it wasn't "fully" quartz.